cescwang85/EQUAL/README.md

 obj1$Omega[1:10,1:10]
 obj2$Omega[1:10,1:10]
 ```
-On my computer, it takes about one second for a solution path and five seconds for getting a final estimation with 5-folds cross-validation for the above toy example.
-Overall, the computation complexity of the algorithm is linear in both the sample size(n) and the number of parameters (p^2).
+Overall, the computation complexity for each iteration of the algorithm is linear in both the sample size (n) and the number of parameters (p^2).